The role of the governance lead

 - keep under review legislative, regulatory and governance developments that may impact the organisation, ensuring that the board is appropriately briefed on existing or new documents published.

-This section will dive into the essential duties that can help a governance lead can achieve this, as well as looking at why they should strive to.
+This section will dive into the essential duties that can help a governance lead to achieve this, as well as looking at why they should strive to.